Fresh Horses (film): Plot

-University of Cincinnati senior Matt Larkin has the picture-perfect life - he comes from a well-to-do family, has good grades, is well-liked by his peers, hosts Bingo games for the elderly, and is engaged to his girlfriend Alice.
+University of Cincinnati senior Matt Larkin has the picture-perfect life - he comes from a well-to-do family, has good grades, is well-liked by his peers, hosts Bingo games for the elderly, and is engaged to Alice.
 One day, after class, his best friend Tipton introduces him to Sproles, a fellow student who has a brother that works as an undercover cop.
 They tell Matt about their night out in the country filled with seedy characters, beer, and music in a house owned by a woman named Jean, and invites him to join them on their next visit.
 Matt initially scoffs at the idea, but as he ponders his imminent marriage, decides to check it out with Tipton.

 The two drive out to Jean's house expecting a wild party, but find only the aftermath of the previous night.
 Disappointed, Matt goes to the kitchen to fetch a beer for Tipton and runs into Jewel, a neighbor who comes to Jean's house to escape her abusive stepfather.
 Matt is instantly drawn to her and returns to the countryside to spend more time with her.
 They eventually start a relationship, prompting Matt to break off his engagement with a devastated Alice.

 As Matt and Jewel continue their relationship, Tipton informs Matt that Jewel is married and that she's sixteen years old.
 When he confronts Jewel with what he heard, she denies being underage, but admits to being married and explains that she only married her husband Green to escape her stepfather, but later finds out her husband is just as abusive and that she never consummated her marriage.
 Matt asks Tipton for his cousin's help in getting an annulment for Jewel and ends up having an argument with Tipton.
 Matt is then kicked out of his parents' house after his father discovers him and Jewel sneaking around in the middle of the night, causing Matt to move into a run down shack where the lovers would meet.